pluim003/dockerhub_influx/README.md

 INFLUXDB_PASSWORD = "password"
 INFLUXDB_DATABASE = "piholestats"
 DELAY = 600 # seconds
-DOCKERHUB_IMAGES = "pluim003/dockerhub_influx" # Dockerhub image(s) to report in InfluxDB for each measurement.
+DOCKERHUB_IMAGES = "ubuntu/nginx" # Dockerhub image(s) to report in InfluxDB for each measurement.
 Comma separated list.
+DOCKERHUB_USERS = "pluim003" # Dockerhub user(s) to report in InfluxDB.
+The script will scan all images owned by this user and report in InfluxDB for each measurement.
+Comma separated list.
 ```
 *docker-compose.yml* - An example Docker setup to run this script

 Configuration options above can be specified within the environment section of the compose file.
+You can use both options, or you can leave one of those options empty, e.g. commenting out f.e.
+DOCKERHUB_USERS if you want only to get statistics of specific images.
+To report statistics from all images by a specific users it's wise to use the environment variable DOCKERHUB_USERS.

 Run: